fred-dev/OSC_MIDI_OSC/README.md

 To compile and work with this code download openframeworks (for a fast setup go for a release from https://openframeworks.cc/download/)
 Follow the instructions for setting up openframeworks on your platform.

-Navigate to openframeworksRoot/myApps/ and clone this repository Navigate to openframeworksRoot/addons/ and clone the ofxMidi repository (https://github.com/danomatika/ofxMidi) Compile for your platform and make the improvements I never got around too, like midi show control and timecode.
+Navigate to openframeworksRoot/myApps/ and clone this repository.

+Navigate to openframeworksRoot/addons/ and clone the ofxMidi repository (https://github.com/danomatika/ofxMidi)

+Compile for your platform and make the improvements I never got around too, like midi show control and timecode.